piterpunk/slackware-salt/README.md

 # slackware-salt

-This repository contains the recipe to build a package for Slackware using the official [Salt Projec](https://saltproject.io/)'s Salt Onedir release with a few extras:
+This repository contains a recipe to build a package for Slackware using the official [Salt Project](https://saltproject.io/)'s Salt Onedir release with a few extras:

 - `pkg` execution module to handle Slackware packages.
 For backend it uses slackpkg and pkgtools.
 - RC-scripts to manage `salt-master`, `salt-minion` and `salt-syndic` daemons.

+## How to use this recipe

 To use this repository, clone it:
 ```